Attractions in Benalla don’t get much better than the Ned Kelly Museum.

 The Benalla Aviation Museum is bringing to life one of the important histories surrounding the training of RAAF Pilots during the World War 2 conflict, stationed at the Benalla Airfield and operated as 11 EFTS Squadron.

-The Benalla Aviation Museum has as its major goal to have Aircraft directly associated with RAAF training aircraft of yesteryear, and currently operates, in conjunction with Mark Carr of Adventure Flights Benalla, two ex-RAAF training aircraft; a de Haviland Moth Minor and a CAC Winjeel.
+The Museum has as its major goal to have Aircraft directly associated with RAAF training aircraft of yesteryear.
+It currently operates, in conjunction with Mark Carr of Adventure Flights Benalla, two ex-RAAF training aircraft; a de Haviland Moth Minor and a CAC Winjeel.

-Amongst our many projects, we are currently rebuilding a de Havilland DH.82 Tiger Moth which will require tens of thousands of dollars to bring it into flight status, an exciting venture.
+Amongst our many projects, we are currently rebuilding a de Havilland DH.82 Tiger Moth.
+This will require tens of thousands of dollars to bring it into flight status, an exciting venture.

 We have also recently rebuilt a de Havilland DH.100 Vampire Jet for static display.